 Performances/recordings with Gloriana, Sarah Buxton, Rachel Reinert, Kristen Kelly, William Michael Morgan, and Lorrie Morgan.
 Labels worked with: Warner Brothers, Green Iris, Big Loud, and Sony.

-I never got into guitar to be a spotlight person, and always just wanted to put forth a good product that supports a song or vocal.
+I never got into guitar to be a spotlight person, but always wanted to put forth a good product that supports a song or vocal.
 All that to say, I'm here to serve whatever song you send over.
 I have a great sense for acoustic guitar tone that is heavily rooted in Alison Krauss and Union Station recordings as well as the stylings of James Taylor and other pop acoustic artists from the 70s.
 My electric work also takes a lot of influence from 60's and 70's pop rock recordings as well as country and current pop.
 If you have a vibe you're going for, I think we can achieve it!

 I price everything per track.
 It is predicated on you knowing what you want and being able to clearly communicate it.
 After 2 revisions, if you choose to keep moving forward, my fee doubles or you can pursue another creative direction at no charge.
 I generally need a week to turn something around (including revisions).

 Acoustic:: $170 per track